WR&C exists to contribute, and to help others contribute, to the growth and deepening of human knowledge and learning.

 Each year shareholders are asked to approve a level of retained profit, to help manage risk, ensure the continuity of the business, help us meet long-term responsibilities to our stakeholders, and to fund planned investment.

 In any year, the share of pre-tax profit paid to charitable causes will be not less than 10%.
-These charitable causes will be project or organisations that either:
+These charitable causes will be projects or organisations that either:

 - further the understanding of the history of the Christian churches; or